dharambirpoddar/RL_Bird/README.md

 # RL_Bird
-Aim is to make a Autonomous flapping ornithopter control design using Reinforcement Learning
+**Continuous Control of Ornithopters Using Reinforcement Learning** The aim is to make an Autonomous flapping ornithopter control design using Reinforcement Learning